karimelmel/cloud-security-bootcamp/labs/lab-5/readme.md

 8. Run the document by choosing "Specify instances manually".
 Select your instances (EC2-A and EC2-B).
 9. Select one of the instances
 10. Inspect the output of this document.

+### Bonus
+1. Upload 'ApplyPowershellSecurityBaseline.ps1' as a SSM Document and apply it to a running Windows server.
+Inspect the output of the content